 Pastor Olusheye praised Dorcas for her motherly care, strength and courage.

-Most people out of ignorance or misinformation have labeled this woman a witch and a thorn in Babalola’s flesh; hence the necessity of this research so as for people to be able to understand what she went through as the young wife of a man who was a public property.
+Most people out of ignorance or misinformation have labelled this woman a witch and a thorn in Babalola’s flesh; hence the necessity of this research so as for people to be able to understand what she went through as the young wife of a man who was a public property.

 For further reference, read